Activity-dependent resolution adjustment for radar-based human activity recognition: Activity-dependent Resolution Adjustment

-This study proposes a spectrogram transformation method to increase the precision of micro-Doppler signature analysis and address the limitations of conventional spectrograms.
-The proposed technique consists of two steps: (1) identifying the frequency range of micro-Doppler signatures; and (2) nonlinearly adjusting the frequency-domain resolution according to the identified range.
-This allows for accurate feature analysis that is customized for the characteristics of each micro-Doppler signature.
+This study proposes a novel, activity-dependent adaptive time--frequency analysis method to enhance the accuracy of micro-Doppler signature recognition.
+The proposed technique consists of two steps: (i) identifying the frequency range of micro-Doppler signatures; and (ii) nonlinearly adjusting the frequency-domain resolution of the spectrogram within the identified frequency range.
+Specifically, the method increases resolution in critical frequency ranges and decreases it in less important regions, while maintaining a fixed spectrogram size.
+This allows for feature analysis customized to the characteristics of micro-Doppler signatures varying with each activity.

-To adaptively adjust the resolution, Algorithm \ref{algorithm} transforms the conventional spectrogram into a resolution-adaptive (RA) spectrogram, \(\text{SPEC}_\mathrm{RA}(t,m)\).
+Algorithm \ref{algorithm} describes how the conventional spectrogram is transformed into a resolution-adjusted (RA) spectrogram, $\text{SPEC}_\mathrm{RA}(t,m)$.
 The inputs for this algorithm are the spectrogram, \(\text{SPEC}(t,f)\), number of filters in the filter bank, \(M\), and the maximum frequency of the spectrogram, \(f_\mathrm{max}\).
-In the first step, the spectrogram undergoes a log transformation and is then projected onto the time domain to create \(e(f)\), which represents the energy distribution across frequencies.
+In the first step, the spectrogram undergoes a logarithmic transformation and is then projected onto the time axis to obtain the energy distribution, \(e(f)\), as follows:

 This helps clearly identify the energy distribution of the micro-Doppler signatures in the frequency domain.

-To explore the active frequency range corresponding to different activities, the negative corner frequency, \(f_{nc}\), and positive corner frequency \(f_{pc}\), are determined as the values of \( f_1 \) and \( f_2 \) that minimize \( J(f_1, f_2) \), respectively. \(J(f_{1}, f_{2})\) is expressed as follows:
+To explore the active frequency range corresponding to different activities, the negative corner frequency, \(f_{nc}\), and positive corner frequency \(f_{pc}\), are determined by solving the optimization problem defined as: